 Almost 500 veterinarians have taken this training since then and in 1995 the Academy of Veterinary Homeopathy was organized, the first professional organization of veterinary homeopathic practitioners in this country.
 The Academy sets standards, puts on an Annual Conference and certifies practitioners of this art and science.

-The current course, started April of 2012, is underway, and will be completed February 2013.
-The next course for veterinarians and veterinary technicians, is tentatively scheduled to start in the spring of 2014 in Portland, Oregon.
+The next course for veterinarians and veterinary technicians, is scheduled to start in June of 2014 in Portland, Oregon.

 Getting The Right Start